Life After Copper Storage Disease: My Puppy’s Diet

 Complete and Balanced Nutrition

-When selecting food for Baby Gentry, it’s crucial to ensure the diet is both complete and balanced.
+When selecting food for Baby Gentry, it’s essential to ensure the diet is both complete and balanced.
 These terms are used to define formulations that meet the specific dietary needs of pets.

-In the context of pet food regulation, the “complete and balanced” designation is often verified by adherence to nutrient profiles established by organizations like the Association of American Feed Control Officials (AAFCO) or by passing feeding trials that demonstrate the food supports overall health.
-If a similar product has undergone an AAFCO feeding trial and met the required nutrient profiles, other products with comparable ingredients and formulations may be considered to meet these same standards for nutritional adequacy without needing a new trial.
+Pet foods labeled as “complete and balanced” meet both criteria.
+This designation is typically verified by adherence to nutrient profiles established by organizations like the Association of American Feed Control Officials (AAFCO) or by passing feeding trials demonstrating that the food supports overall health.

 WSAVA Global Nutrition Committee: Guidelines on Selecting Pet Foods